Trapani is a seaside town located on the westernmost tip of Sicily and is famous for its history, culture and good food.

 Trapani is a vibrant city with an active nightlife.

-The historic center and its maze of narrow streets feature hidden restaurants, bars and wine bars, where you can enjoy a good aperitif even during the cold season.
-There are also several clubs with live music and disco pubs.
+The historic center and its maze of narrow streets feature hidden restaurants, bars and wine bars, where you can enjoy a good aperitif, even during the off season.
+There are also several clubs with live music and some pubs.

-The city’s waterfront is also very popular since several beach parties take place during summer.
-From here you can admire one of the most beautiful sunsets in Sicily.
+The city’s waterfront is also very popular as several beach parties take place there during summer.
+From here, you can admire one of the most beautiful sunsets in Sicily.

 Tip: make sure to visit the Rakija Pub, a lively bar with amazing cocktails, good music and a fun atmosphere.